 Governance and Finances

 John Septimus Roe Anglican Community School was established by the Anglican Schools Commission, and therefore works within the broad parameters set by the Commission.
-The School is governed by a Council comprising eleven members.
+The School is governed by a Council comprising nine members.
 The Council is responsible for the overall development and management of the School.
 The Principal, as the Chief Executive Officer, is responsible for the operations of the School, and reports to the School Council on a monthly basis.
 The Principal is Secretary of the School Council.

 School Council Members:

-Mrs Diane van de Velde, School Council Chair
+Mrs Diane van de Velde, Deputy Chair